DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/readme.md

 **My report is not supported, can I still use Smart Send?**

-While out of the box functionality is for the business forms listed [here](Overview), the solution can be extended on further business forms or reports.
-The [technical guide](TECHNICAL-GUIDE/Technical-guide.md) describes how the DXC Smart Business Form Email Manager solution can be extended by adding custom report.
+While out-of-the-box functionality is for the business forms listed [here](Overview), the solution can be extended to further business forms or reports.
+The [technical guide](TECHNICAL-GUIDE/Technical-guide.md) describes how the DXC Smart Business Form Email Manager solution can be extended by adding a custom report.

 **How can I use a different report format for different customers/vendors?**

-Firstly you need to set up each version of report design in Smart Send Email parameters.
-For example you may have two report design for the Sales Invoice *SalesInvoice.Report* and *SalesInvoiceModern.Report*.
+Firstly you need to set up each version of the report design in Smart Send Email parameters.
+For example, you may have two report designs for the Sales Invoice *SalesInvoice.Report* and *SalesInvoiceModern.Report*.
 Refer to [Smart send parameters](CONFIGURATION/Parameters.md).

 Then using Print Management conditions set a query with a set criteria to use the different report design.
 When the report is run using Print management or the Smart Send button will choose the report design used per the Print Management setup.
 Refer to [Print management conditions](PROCESSES/Email-processing.md).